rap-lab-org/public_cppmomapf/README.md

-# public_momapf
+# Public C++ MOMAPF

-C++ Implementation of Multi-Objective Multi-Agent Path Finding Algorithms.

-The code is distributed for academic and non-commercial use.

-This project is still under active development.
+This repository provides C++ Implementation of several Multi-Objective Multi-Agent Path Finding algorithms, including MOM* [1] and MO-CBS [2].
+The code is distributed for academic and non-commercial use, and this project is still under active development.

+Note: An older preliminary Python implementation of the algorithms can be found [there](https://github.com/wonderren/public_pymomapf), which is not maintained any more.
+This C++ package is recommended for reference and further development.

 ## Requirements

-* We use CMake (3.16.3) and Make (4.2.1) to compile the code.
+* We use CMake (3.16.3) and Make (4.2.1) on Ubuntu 20.04 to compile the code.
 Lower or higher version may also work.
+* We use C++11.
+Lower or higher version of C++ may also work.
+* We massively use C++ STL, which is very common in C++ programming nowadays.
+We do not use any third-party libraries, and this package should be straightfoward to compile by following the instructions below.

 ## Project Structure